Lemons, Lavender, & Laundry

 How to Make Lavender Sugar Scrub

-Adding essential oil to DIY Sugar Scrub
+Adding lavender essential oil to DIY Sugar Scrub recipe

 If you find the mixture too runny, add a little more sugar.
 Too course?
 Add a bit more olive oil.